mrlacey/enamel/README.md

 Not only does this remove a lot of the "noise" from the root element in an ENAMEL document, it also makes it much easier to know that all XML namespaces are available in every file and also that they all use the same alias for the same namespace.

-- How the generated XAML is formatted can controlled.
+- How the generated XAML is formatted can be controlled.
 While many formatting configuration options can be imagined, the initial version of ENAMEL is proposed to support `SingleLine` and `MultiLine` as options.
 These options will respectively put all the attributes on the same line as the opening element tag, or put each attribute on it's own line in the generated XAML file.

 There are also settings to simplify the specifying of attributes.

-- Some elements are _almost_ never used without specifying a specific attribute.
-Rather than repeatedly specify the name of this attribute in the ENAMEL, it can be specified in the setting as a "default attribute" and then used without specifying the attribute name when that element is used.
+- Some elements are _almost_ never used without specifying a specific attribute. (e.g. A `Label` or `TextBlock` is almost never used without setting the `Text` attribute.)
+Rather than repeatedly specify the name of this attribute in the ENAMEL, it can be specified in the setting as a **"default attribute"** and then used without specifying the attribute name when that element is used.
 To specify a value for the default attribute, it must be the first attribute specified immediately after the element name and on the same line.

 So, with this setting: